LukaK/home-lab/services/media-server/README.md

 - add movie and show library
 - go to `Settings -> Library -> Scan my library automatically`

+## pfsense configuration
+- Firewall > NAT > Port Forward
+- add forwarding rules for the tv to the cluster metallb of ingress controller ( 10.0.10.82 )

 ## TODO
 - add vpn support
 - transcoder for plex, passing video card to docker worker and taints